Updated on April 24, 2023

 Cockroaches are thigmotactic creatures, meaning they prefer to stay in tight, confined spaces.
 This behavior helps them feel secure, hidden from predators, and protected from various environmental factors.

-Do Cockroaches Play Dead?
+Do Roaches Play Dead?

 If you suspect a cockroach might be playing dead, there are a few signs to look for: